 CLYFFORD STILL MUSEUM (ONLINE)

 In 1936, Clyfford Still co-founded an artists’ colony in Nespelem, the Indian Agency on the Colville Reservation in Washington state.
 During his time there, Still sketched and photographed the Native Americans whose livelihoods had been negatively impacted by the construction of the Grand Coulee Dam by the United States government.
-Join this virtual program, presented in partnership with the Month of Photography Denver Festival, featuring Clyfford Still Museum archivist Rachel Hancock and Washington State University professor Michael Holloman (member, Colville Confederated Tribes).
+Join this virtual program, presented in partnership with the Month of Photography Denver Festival, featuring Clyfford Still Museum digital archivist Milo Carpenter and Washington State University professor Michael Holloman (member, Colville Confederated Tribes).
 Their conversation will shed light on the creation and context of these photographs.

-Rachel Hancock, Associate Archivist, Clyfford Still Museum
+Milo Carpenter, Associate Digital Archivist, Clyfford Still Museum

 Michael Holloman, Associate Professor: Drawing Coordinator and Art History, Washington State University